Loop Contracts

 3. Kani doesn't check if a loop will always terminate in proofs with loop contracts.
 So it could be that some properties are proved successfully with Kani but actually are unreachable due to the non-termination of some loops.

-4. We don't check if loop invariants are side-effect free.
-A loop invariant with a side effect could lead to an unsound proof result.
+4. We don't check if loop contracts are side-effect free.
+A loop contract with a side effect could lead to an unsound proof result.
 Make sure that the specified loop contracts are side-effect free.